idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

 tc filter add dev sw1p1 ingress prio 5 proto ip flower \ action ct nat pipe action pass
 ```
-NOTE: Since the NAT configuration is done by using regular ACL rules, it takes resources from regular ACL memory.
+NOTE: Since the NAT configuration is done using regular ACL rules, it takes resources from regular ACL memory.

-NOTE: Egress CT flower filter on public port should be the same as CT flower filter on private port.
-If CT rule exists on multiple private port, those flower matches should be reflected on egress public port.
+NOTE: Egress CT flower filter on a public port should be the same as CT flower filter on a private port.
+If a CT rule exists on multiple private port, those flower matches should be reflected on the egress public port.

-### Private to Private flow
+### Private to Private Flow

-To skip NAT for packets that are destined for private subnet or hosts, you need to install additional hardware offloaded rules (skip_sw flower option) on private ports.
+To skip NAT for packets that are destined for private subnet or hosts, you need to install additional hardware offloaded rules (`skip_sw` flower option) on private ports.
 For example, a rule that matches a private subnet with higher priority should be installed with the action “do nothing” on each of the private ports.
 ```
 tc filter add dev sw1p2 protocol ip ingress \ flower skip_sw ip_proto tcp dst_ip 192.168.0.1/24 action pass